William-McKee/mbti_machine_learning/README.md

 # MBTI Machine Learning

-This code reads in Meyers-Briggs type data and builds a model to predict someone's MBTI type based on the text of their written posts.
+This code reads in Myers-Briggs type data and builds a model to predict someone's MBTI type based on the text of their written posts.
 The data set is available on Kaggle.
 Search for "mbti".

 Please note this is a work in progress.